Edward-Seo-00/quadrotor-mbedOS-SW/README.md

 Developed in [Arm Keil Studio Cloud](https://studio.keil.arm.com/) without Git/GitHub, resulting in no version control, with only the final product being published.

 # Hardware
 Development was carried out by modifying the existing entry-level drone, **SYMA X5**, to replace its original embedded system.
-The software of remote controller was provided by the lab, while only the hardware was built manually.
+The software of remote controller was provided by the lab, while only the hardware was assembled manually.

 ## Drone